fatenzouaghi/rbr-wave-processing/README.md

 ## Data availability

-- **Raw RBR file (.rsk)** used in this study is archived on Zenodo: DOI: 10.5281/zenodo.XXXXXXX
+- All datasets used in this study—RBR raw files (.rsk), Spotter buoy files (.csv), and meteorological data (.csv)—are archived on Zenodo (DOI: 10.5281/zenodo.XXXXXXX
-- **Meteorological data (.csv)** for this project are also archived on Zenodo to allow full reproducibility.
+).

 The original meteorological observations were obtained from the official
 [Environment and Climate Change Canada portal](https://climat.meteo.gc.ca/historical_data/search_historic_data_f.html).

 ## Usage
-This repository contains MATLAB code to process RBR pressure (.rsk) into wave parameters (HS, Hs_IG, Hs_SW, Tp, Tm01, Tm02) and water levels (ABSOLUTE_WL, WL_CGVD2013).
-Further instructions on using the functions are provided via inline comments and function help blocks throughout the code.
+This repository provides MATLAB classes and functions to process raw wave data from RBR pressure loggers (.rsk) and Spotter buoys (.csv).
+Inline comments describe the processing steps.

 ## Author
 **Faten Zouaghi** *(University of Quebec at Rimouski)*